helium/HIP/0000-Hotspots-Providing-Redundant-Coverage-Must-Compete-With-First-to-Witness.md

 If each of the above conditions are met, then they are deemed to be providing *Redundant Coverage*.
 ### *Invalidation Reason*
 *Invalidation Reason* means that witnesses are invalidated with invalidation reason 'Redundant Coverage'
-### *Faster to Witness*
+### *Fastest to Witness*
-The procedures in HIP 83 are used to determine which hotspot is *Faster to Witness* a beacon.
+The procedures in HIP 83 are used to determine which hotspot is *Fastest to Witness* a beacon.
 ### Why use resoloution 11 hexes?
 When the distances between hotspots are calculated using hexes, the hotspots are assumed to be at the center of the hex.
 As the resolution increases, the location of the hotspot is more accurate, since the size of the hex containing the hotspot decreases.